 My husband and I owned and ran a graphic design/printing business in San Diego for 10 years.
 Between that enterprise and raising 2 children, I didn't have much time for quilting, but I joined a guild and started taking every class I could squeeze in.
 It was a small step from graphic design to quilt design, but I honed my skills on the computer without actually using very much of my growing fabric stash.

 I started doing guild lectures several years ago, choosing the topic "Scrap Management".
 I usde my collection of antique quilts, plus some of my own creations to illustrate and teach some of what I has learned in the process of making loads of "scrappy" prayer quilts.
 I love coming up with ideas for improved piecing techniques, and I invented a system of cut-after-you-sew tools called Quilters' TRIMplates®.
 My specialty is a fast, easy and accurate method for making the traditional "Storm at Sea" pattern without using templates or paper piecing.
 My book, "A New Light on Storm at Sea Quilts: One Block, An Ocean of Design Possibilities" was released by C&T Publishing in March, 2009, along with my fast2cut TRIMplate tools.
 Another invention, the fast2mark Easy Triangle tool came out in August, 2012.
 This little gem is for making half-square and quarter-square triangles with no squaring up.
-(Update: These have now been discontinued by C&T Publishing.)
+(Update: The TRIMplates and Triangle tools have now been discontinued by C&T Publishing.
+I am still producing and selling a newer version of the TRIMplates.)

 After selling the printing business, I worked for several years as a graphic designer, first for Palomar Community College, then designing quilting books for ASN (American School of Needlework).
-I was a freelance book illustrator and editor for C&T Publishing until recently.
+I was a freelance book illustrator and editor for C&T Publishing until a few years ago.
 I taught adult ed quilting classes for Palomar College for 8 years.
 Now I primarily do guild lectures and workshops.
-I have been teaching for Emply Spools Seminars at Asilomar since 2012, and will be returning at least through 2019.
-I had a great time doing classes on a cruise to Alaska in 2013 and again in 2015.
-The next quilting cruise was the Panama Canal in 2016 and now I'm looking forward to a Caribbean cruise (organized by Stitchin' Heaven) in December, 2017.
+I have been teaching for Emply Spools Seminars at Asilomar since 2012, and will be returning at least through 2020.
+I have been invited to serve as "Artist in Residence" at Empty Spools, Session 2 in 2020.

 On the home front, I am still working at whittling down that stash and scrap collection.
 After over 30 years, I finally realized a goal of making a quilt for our own bed.
 (30 years!)
 I enjoy being a part of the music ministry at my church.
 Dan and I are proud grandparents of 4 boys and we get to babysit at least 2 days a week.
 It can be loud, crazy and lots of fun.
 Not as much sewing gets done, but I just love being a grandma!